Calvin cycle

-The Calvin cycle, light-independent reactions, bio synthetic phase, dark reactions, or photosynthetic carbon reduction (PCR) cycle of photosynthesis is a series of chemical reactions that convert carbon dioxide and hydrogen-carrier compounds into glucose.
+The Calvin cycle, bio synthetic phase, dark reactions, or photosynthetic carbon reduction (PCR) cycle of photosynthesis is a series of chemical reactions that convert carbon dioxide and hydrogen-carrier compounds into glucose.
 The Calvin cycle is present in all photosynthetic eukaryotes and also many photosynthetic bacteria.
 In plants, these reactions occur in the stroma, the fluid-filled region of a chloroplast outside the thylakoid membranes.
-These reactions take the products (ATP and NADPH) of light-dependent reactions and perform further chemical processes on them.
+These reactions use the products (ATP and NADPH) of the light-dependent reactions and carry out further chemical processes on them.
 The Calvin cycle uses the chemical energy of ATP and the reducing power of NADPH from the light-dependent reactions to produce sugars for the plant to use.
-These substrates are used in a series of reduction-oxidation (redox) reactions to produce sugars in a step-wise process; there is no direct reaction that converts several molecules of to a sugar.
+These substrates undergo a series of oxidoreduction (redox) reactions to produce sugars in a stepwise process; there is no direct reaction that converts several molecules of into a sugar.
 There are three phases to the light-independent reactions, collectively called the Calvin cycle: carboxylation, reduction reactions, and ribulose 1,5-bisphosphate (RuBP) regeneration.

 Though it is also called the "dark reaction", the Calvin cycle does not occur in the dark or during nighttime.
 This is because the process requires NADPH, which is short-lived and comes from light-dependent reactions.
 In the dark, plants instead release sucrose into the phloem from their starch reserves to provide energy for the plant.
 The Calvin cycle thus happens when light is available independent of the kind of photosynthesis (C3 carbon fixation, C4 carbon fixation, and crassulacean acid metabolism (CAM)); CAM plants store malic acid in their vacuoles every night and release it by day to make this process work.

 Coupling to other metabolic pathways

 The reactions of the Calvin cycle are closely coupled to the thylakoid electron transport chain, as the energy required to reduce the carbon dioxide is provided by NADPH produced during the light dependent reactions.
-The process of photorespiration, also known as C2 cycle, is also coupled to the Calvin cycle, as it results from an alternative reaction of the RuBisCO enzyme, and its final byproduct is another glyceraldehyde-3-P molecule.
+The process of photorespiration, also known as the C2 cycle, is also coupled to the Calvin cycle because it results from an alternative reaction of the RuBisCO enzyme, and its final by-product is another glyceraldehyde-3-P molecule.